GSMA PUBLISHES VISION FOR A ‘CIRCULAR ECONOMY’ OF MOBILE DEVICES

 The Circularity Model

 The GSMA’s new ‘circularity model’ revolves around the principles of “maximised longevity” and “zero waste”.
 Longevity is important in reducing the impact of producing devices.
-The average use time of a phone is around three years[1], however the technical lifespan is between four and seven years[2] and the optimal lifetime for a mobile phone in terms of minimising its climate impact could be at least 25 years[3].
+The average use time of a phone is around three years[1], however the technical lifespan is between four and seven years[2] and the optimal lifetime for a mobile phone in terms of minimising its solutions-and-impact/connectivity-for-good/external-affairs/climate-action/ impact could be at least 25 years[3].

 Signs For Optimism